amaygupta2025/cybersec-task-2/README.md

 ## Files
 - phishing-email.JPG: A screenshot of the suspicious GitHub-themed email.
-- phishing_report.pdf: A detailed report analyzing phishing indicators in the email, along with a simulated email header.
+- phishing_report.JPG: A detailed report analyzing phishing indicators in the email, along with a simulated email header.
 - README.md: A summary of the task and how it was completed.

 ## Tools Used (All are Free)